How Much Would You Save If Life Was Short?

 I’m going to start this article off a little unorthodoxly.
 I’m going to ask something of you, before I try to give something back.

-Answer this question quickly and honestly: If you knew for a fact you would die at age 50, would you save heavily or not at all?
+Answer this question quickly and honestly: If you died at age 50 and had a chance to look back on your life, do think you would wish that you'd saved more or regret saving at all?
 Great, now remember that answer.
 We’ll revisit it after I clear up some misconceptions.

 While general consumerism is probably the biggest roadblock to strong finances, it’s not the main problem I see with my millennial cohorts.
 People my age always use the argument: I can’t predict the future so I’m going to live (and spend) in the moment.
 From the title of this blog, you might think I’m going to encourage you to do just that—forget the savings nonsense and spend what you have while you have your health.
 But as Lee Corso would say, “Not so fast.”